No death penalty sought in Cleveland officer’s murder

-CLEVELAND (WJW)– The Cuyahoga County Prosecutor’s Office said it will not seek the death penalty in the murder of Cleveland Officer Shane Bartek.
+CLEVELAND (WJW)– The Cuyahoga County Prosecutor’s Office said it will not seek the death penalty in the murder of Cleveland Officer Shane Bartek, the FOX 8 I-Team learned Thursday.

 The capital review committee reviewed the case and consulted with Bartek’s family before deciding against seeking capital charges against 18-year-old Tamara McLoyd.